qrvey/partner-portal/docs/ui-docs/datasets/transformations.md

 Optionally, you can specify the behavior for recording errors.
 The options are identical here as they are for all other transformation types where this field appears.

-&gt;**Note**: The Array Filter transformation only works with arrays of objects.
+>**Note**: The Array Filter transformation only works with arrays of objects.
 Properties that contain arrays of values will not appear in the Array Path drop-down menu.

 #### Example